 O: Observe the interaction between you and your partner.

 P: Proceed differently with the interaction.
-For example, recognize and don’t engage in the “ABCDE” behaviors as described previously.
+For example, recognize and avoid the “ABCDE” behaviors described previously.
 On the contrary, label the pattern of behavior with statements such as, “Here we go with our usual dance,” or “I think we are getting into it again.”

 P: Proceed differently with the interaction.
-For example, recognize and don’t engage in the “ABCDE” behaviors as described previously.
+For example, recognize and avoid the “ABCDE” behaviors described previously.
 On the contrary, label the pattern of behavior with statements such as, “Here we go with our usual dance,” or “I think we are getting into it again.”

 START technique: The acronym START stands for: